LethalCompanyCommunity/ModdingWiki/docs/dev/apis/lethallib/custom-enemies/unity-project.md

 >- MMHOOK_Facepunch Transport for Netcode for GameObjects.dll
 :::

-The dll file of our mod also needs to be there so we can reference [`ExampleEnemyAI.cs`](https://github.com/Hamunii/LC-ExampleEnemy/blob/main/Plugin/src/ExampleEnemyAI.cs) from a component of the ExampleEnemy prefab in Unity.
+The dll file of our mod also needs to be there so we can reference [ExampleEnemyAI.cs](https://github.com/Hamunii/LC-ExampleEnemy/blob/main/Plugin/src/ExampleEnemyAI.cs) from a component of the ExampleEnemy prefab in Unity.
 We need to do this via a dll file, we cannot just copy and paste the ExampleEnemyAI.cs file in the Unity project because asset bundles cannot contain scripts, and it just doesn't get the reference otherwise.
 You know it doesn't get the reference in the form of a yellow warning text if you launch the game with the mod and you have unity logging enabled in the `BepInEx.cfg` file.

-## Our `ExampleEnemy` Assets in Unity
+## Our Example Enemy Assets in Unity

 ::: tip
 The way we figure out how enemies are configured in Unity is done by looking at the Asset Ripper's Unity project output of the game files.
-You can use [AssetRipper Guid Patcher](https://github.com/ChrisFeline/AssetRipperGuidPatcher) to get a Unity project based on the game files!
+You can use [AssetRipper Guid Patcher](https://github.com/nomnomab/lc-project-patcher/) to get a Unity project based on the game files!
 :::

 We have made an `ExampleEnemy` folder in our Unity project.
 Everything that goes into our asset bundle is in there.